swo/dbotu3/doc/source/distribution.rst

    \chi^2 = (A + B) \sum_i \left( \frac{a_i}{a_i + b_i} \frac{a_i}{A} + \frac{b_i}{a_i + b_i} \frac{b_i}{B} - 1 \right),

-which does not bear any immediate obvious relationship to the other statistic :math:`\Lambda`.
+which does not bear any immediate obvious relationship to our statistic :math:`\Lambda`.

 JSD